zwang695/alexa-skills-list/skills/B01CDF6972/README.md

 * *Alexa, ask Mosaic to give me something relaxing*

-Mosaic allows you to assemble smart devices and apps into voice activated workflows that manage your environments and tailor experiences to your interests, your needs and your life.
-Link your favorite devices and apps on https://saymosaic.com to enjoy various pre-defined workflows immediately or customize your own.

-Create, select, and activate Mosaic workflows by voice via any Alexa Powered Devices, or type to Mosaic Chatbot on Slack and SMS to continue the conversation.
-Whether it’s: “Good morning”, “Chill out” or “I’m home” - just say or type the word and we coordinate your devices and apps to your lifestyles.
+Mosaic allows you to connect smart devices and digital services together in one place, while controlling them as easily as chatting with a friend on SMS, Slack or with Amazon Alexa.

+All your devices & services in one place

-To get started, link your Mosaic account to use this skill, then link your favorite devices and apps to your Mosaic account.
-We are working with popular smart devices and productivity apps like: Nest, Philips Hue, Lifx, Fitbit, Jawbone, Withings, Automatic, Tesla, Google Calendar, Weather, and with more to come.
+Connect your things to Mosaic and manage them all together.
+Mosaic supports Google Calendar, Fitbit, Nest, Philips Hue, Lifx, Jawbone, Withings, Automatic, Tesla, and Weather, with many more to come.

-To use MOSAIC simply try a few commands:

-Lights:
--turn on/off my lights
--set light brightness to 30 percent
--dim my lights
--increase brightness
--change color to blue

-Thermostat:
+Mosaic workflows - simplify voice interaction

+Immediately enjoy predefined Mosaic workflows or customize your own with the devices and services you love.
+Whether it’s Good Morning, Chill out, or I am home - easily control your life with one simple command.

+How to get started

+First, enable the Mosaic Skill.
+Second, create a Mosaic account at https://saymosaic.com - it’s free!
+Finally, just link your favorite devices and services and start enjoying our pre-defined Mosaic workflows or create your own.

+A few examples of what you can do by saying “ask Mosaic for …” To control your Hue and Lifx lights:
+- “Turn on my lights” or “dim my lights” or “change color to blue”

+ Want to know your fitbit goals:
+- “Fitbit goals”

+Maybe you’d like to warm up the house:
--set temperature to 68 degrees
+- “Warm up the house” or “set temperature to 68 degrees”
--warm up the house
--cool down the house
--set nest defaults

-Fitness:
--fitbit goals
--jawbone goals
--withings summary

-Cars:
--fuel level
--tesla battery level
--tesla location

-Productivity:
--calendar summary

-Mosaics:
--good morning
--good bye
--I am home
--chill out
--house party
--good night

-To explore other command options, say "list commands".
-To list our current mosaics, say "list my mosaics".
+Running any of your Mosaic workflows is easy:
+- “Chill out” or “Good Morning”

+Not sure what commands you can use, no problem:
+- “Ask Mosaic to list commands”

+Slack & SMS
-For more information, visit https://saymosaic.com
+Mosaic is also available as a Chatbot on Slack and SMS!
+For more details, please visit https://saymosaic.com

 ***